Tyrrrz/Tyrrrz.me/data/blog/formatting-xaml-on-build/index.md

   usually in the repo root directory.
 ```

-As the message states, in order to install local tools we will first need to create a manifest file in the root of the project repository.
+As the message states, in order to install local tools we will first need to create a manifest file in the root of the repository.
 We can do this using the suggested command:

 ```bash
 $ dotnet new tool-manifest